eniac/mu2sls/POPL23_ARTIFACT_README.md

 ```

 __TODO: Write how much time are the experiments supposed to take__
-- About two hours for small experiments
+- About two-three hours for small experiments
 - about XXX hours for media
 - about XXX hours for hotel_reservation